BrythonServer/ggame/README.md

 ## Contributing to ggame

-Python sources in ggame should be passed through `autopep8`.
+Python sources in ggame should be passed through `black`.
 For example:

 ```
-$ autopep8 -i --aggressive --aggressive ggame/app.py
+$ black ggame/app.py
 ```

 Python sources should also be tested with `pylint`.
 For example: